Andy Taylor (The Andy Griffith Show): Overview

 In an episode where Barney tries to find Andy a wife, Andy admits that he misses having a wife to come home to after work.
 If Andy's wife died the year Opie was born, they may have been married only two or three years.
 This could explain why Opie was an only child.

 Andy was depicted as a country-smart sheriff and a caring, nurturing father.
 His laid-back approach to law enforcement made him an ideal sheriff for the sleepy town.
 Andy is known to have shot only one man in his position as sheriff, which is the key event surrounding the episode High Noon in Mayberry.
-Apparently, Andy shot the suspect in the leg years ago during an armed robbery; in the latter of the episode, the suspect returns to Mayberry to present Andy with a shotgun as a gesture for having forced him away from his criminal lifestyle, giving him a chance to rethink his life and get back on track.
-In the episode "Aunt Bee Takes A Job", Andy grabs Warren's pistol and fires it in pursuit of two counterfeiters on their vehicle as they are attempting to flee.
+Apparently, Andy shot the suspect in the leg in 1952 (Andy’s first year as sheriff) during an armed robbery; in the latter of the episode, the suspect returns to Mayberry to present Andy with a shotgun as a gesture for having forced him away from his criminal lifestyle, giving him a chance to rethink his life and get back on track.
+In the episode "Aunt Bee Takes A Job," Andy grabs Warren's pistol and fires it in pursuit of two counterfeiters on their vehicle as they are attempting to flee.
 The sheriff badges worn by Andy and Barney are six point stars; the stars on their shoulder patches have five points.

 Andy regularly used reverse psychology on people making them see the error of their ways.
 He would help transgressors by enabling them to draw their own moral conclusions.
-Andy had a keen eye for booby traps, and often shielded Barney from both career and social landmines.
-Andy's pride in and love for his hometown is very evident in his work and his homelife.
+Andy had a keen eye for booby traps and often shielded Barney from both career and social landmines.
+Andy's pride in and love for his hometown is very evident in his work and his home life.

 Early shows depict Andy as having a naïve demeanor and "aw-shucks" personality with home-spun humor which, actually, cover a wise and insightful outlook into people and situations, sometimes catching those who misjudge his intelligence off guard.
 Barney is often depicted as having grandiose opinions of his ability as a law enforcement officer, resulting in embarrassing situations which Andy wisely covers without hurting Barney's already sensitive nature.

-In the late 1st and early 2nd seasons, Andy begins to develop moral no-nonsense character traits, which serve in mediation for the problems of other sitcom characters, especially Barney.
-Later shows, particularly those after Barney's departure, depict Andy as more serious and stressed by the situations arising in each episode; in lieu of his sense of humor from earlier episodes, most of the humor is from Andy's consternation with others.
+As the series progresses, Andy evokes three primary personalities.
+Andy’s initial “aw-shucks” persona evolves during the late 1st and early 2nd seasons into moral no-nonsense, albeit easy-going charter traits, which serve in mediation for the problems of other sitcom characters, especially Barney.
+Later shows, particularly those after Barney's departure, coincidentally in color, depict Andy as serious, stressed and often frustrated by the situations arising in each episode; in lieu of his sense of humor from earlier episodes, most of the humor is from Andy's consternation with others.
+The incompetency of others, which Andy good-naturedly dismisses in earlier seasons, exasperates and often angers him in later episodes.